What Is The Purpose Of Creating An Impact Report

 Define Your Objectives

 Before you start creating your impact report, define your objectives.
+Day to day, who is your target audience?
 What do you want to achieve with the report?
-Who is your target audience?
 What key messages do you want to communicate?

 Identify Your Key Performance Indicators (KPIs)